awsdocs/aws-iot-docs/developerguide/provision-template.md

 ### Device configuration<a name="device-config"></a>

-The device configuration section contains arbitrary data you want to send to your devices when provisioning\.
+The device configuration section contains arbitrary data that you want to send to your devices when provisioning\.
 For example:

 ```
 {